-The CEQ methodology measures the impact of a tax or a transfer by relying on the marginal contribution which is equal to the difference between the Gini (or other inequality measures) for a post-fiscal income concept without the fiscal intervention of interest (e.g., a particular tax) and the post-fiscal income including all the interventions.
+As discussed in Lustig and Higgins (2018), the CEQ methodology measures the impact of a tax or a transfer by relying on the marginal contribution which, as formally discussed in Enami, Lustig and Aranda (2018), is equal to the difference between the Gini (or other inequality measures) for a post-fiscal income concept without the fiscal intervention of interest (for example, a particular tax) and the post-fiscal income including all the interventions.
 Figure 4 shows the marginal contribution on net direct taxes (direct taxes net of direct transfers), net indirect taxes (indirect taxes net of subsidies), and spending on education and health.
 Existing fiscal redistribution studies frequently stop at direct taxes and direct transfers.
 Note that an equalizing (unequalizing) effect is presented with a positive (negative) sign but with downward point bars.
 The first result to note is that net direct taxes are, as expected, always equalizing.
-The second result to note is that net indirect taxes are equalizing in nineteen of the twenty-eight countries.
+The second result to note is that net indirect taxes are equalizing in nineteen of the twentynine countries.
 The marginal contribution of government spending on education and health is always equalizing.

-Figure 4 (Panel A, B, and C): Marginal Contribution of Taxes and Transfers (circa 2010).
+Figure 4 (Panel A, B, and C): Marginal Contribution of Taxes and Transfers (circa 2010)